w001rid/Spring2022-CEG2410/Projects/Project4/README.md

 ### Managing OUs

-More people are joining the IT/ administration side of things.
-Note: you can promote from within or create some new users

 Join at least one person to the `hr_finance_admins` and `eng_dev_admins` groups, respectively.
 Delegate control of the OUs corresponding to the appropriate admin groups.

 Document how to delagate control of an OU to a group, which OUs they now delegate, and what permissions they were given (and why you think the scope is appropriate)